-As part of UNT's support for affordability, the UNT Libraries is pleased to announce a call for applications for OER Grants to support projects to be conducted during the 2021–2022 fiscal year to support use of open educational resources (OER) in UNT courses.
+As part of UNT's support for affordability, the UNT Libraries is pleased to announce a call for applications for OER Grants to support projects to support use of open educational resources (OER) in UNT courses.
 This program, formerly called "OER Summer Grants", supports UNT faculty who do one or both of the following for a course that they expect to teach at UNT in the future:

 - newly adopt or adapt an openly licensed textbook or other OER

 - adopt, adapt, or create ancillary materials to an existing open textbook or other OER

 The UNT Libraries can offer options for sharing newly created OER.

 All full-time faculty (tenured, tenure-track, and lecturers) who would normally teach a course using a conventional textbook (that students must purchase or rent in print or electronically) are eligible to apply for a grant.
 However, for projects involving a course offered in multiple sections, the application must come from the course coordinator.

 While merely adopting OER without modifying it does not lead the creation of any new intellectual property, adapting (modifying) existing OER or creating new material implicates UNT's policies on intellectual property.
 Recipients receiving a grant to adapt material or create new material will need to do one of the following:

 - For courses taught at least 50% online, awardees will need work with DSI CLEAR to determine the appropriate category under UNT's Online Courseware Intellectual Property policy for work produced as part of this project.
 This must be done before accepting the award and beginning work.